 By identifying the earliest stages of dementia as they occur, you may be able to seek medical treatment quickly and delay the onset of later stages.
-The more aware you are of these stages, the quicker you will be able to react and seek help.
+Though most cases of dementia are progressive, some may be reversible, and sometimes dementia-like conditions may be caused by treatable underlying deficiencies or illnesses.
+The more aware you are of these stages, the quicker you will be able to react and seek help, either for yourself or for a loved one.